-Straddling his trusty motorcycle, Ben travels back in time from cosmopolitan Miami to rustic Everglades City.
-Whether harvesting spiny lobster in the Atlantic, stone crabs in the Gulf of Mexico, or 'gigging' for frogs in the Everglades, the host of Hook, Line & Dinner discovers that the state's largest city and the country's largest subtropical wilderness have more in common that you might think.
+Straddling his trusty motorcycle, Ben Sargent travels back in time from cosmopolitan Miami to rustic Everglades City, Florida.
+Whether harvesting spiny lobster in the Atlantic, catching stone crabs in the Gulf of Mexico or "gigging" for frogs in the Everglades, the host of Hook, Line & Dinner discovers that the state's largest city and the country's largest subtropical wilderness have more in common that you might think.

-Ben and his bike roll into the heart of the Bayou, Breaux Bridge - a place that bills itself as the 'Crawfish Capital of the World'.
-Our host joins the local debate as to which is best - farm raised or wild caught crawfish.
-But Ben's 'seafood' adventures extend beyond freshwater crustaceans, to include another staple of the bayou - catfish.
-Post catch, Ben and local mayor Sherbin Collette drop in on Cafe des Amis - a culinary institution - for some Zydeco music and Cajun catfish with crawfish au gratin sauce.
+Ben Sargent and his bike roll into the heart of the Bayou, Breaux Bridge, a place that bills itself as the "Crawfish Capital of the World."
+He joins the local debate as to which is best -- farm-raised or wild-caught crawfish.
+But Ben's seafood adventures extend beyond freshwater crustaceans to include another staple of the bayou, catfish.
+Post catch, Ben and local mayor Sherbin Collette drop in on Cafe des Amis, a culinary institution, for some Zydeco music and Cajun catfish with crawfish au gratin sauce.